haircut/macblog/content/privacy.md

 [Cloudflare Privacy Policy][cfpp] for details about what information their infrastructure may collect.

-I do not subscribe to Netlify's "Analytics" feature.

 ## Use of cookies

 **MacBlog.org** does not set, read, or use any cookies.